 The government has published updated guidance on how company directors can apply for the Job Retention Scheme.
 Full guidance is available here under the section 'Company Directors': https://www.gov.uk/guidance/claim-for-wage-costs-through-the-coronavirus-job-retention-scheme.

 It states that while salaried company directors are eligible to be furloughed and receive support through the JRS, they owe fiduciary duties to their company as set out in the Companies Act 2006.
 The decision to furlough a director should be formally adopted as a decision of the company, noted in the company records and communicated in writing to the director(s) concerned.

 IPSE has developed a template furlough letter for company directors, exclusively for members.
+We will be amending this to reflect the new dates shortly.
 This is available to access here: https://www.ipse.co.uk/resource/ltd-co-furlough-letter-template-docx.html

 As the guidance states, where furloughed directors need to carry out particular duties to fulfil the statutory obligations they owe to their company “they may do so provided they do no more than would reasonably be judged necessary for that purpose, for instance, they should not do work of a kind they would carry out in normal circumstances to generate commercial revenue or provides services to or on behalf of their company.”
 The kind of work that a director may reasonably be expected to continue includes administrative work such as filing, preparing tax returns and annual accounts and updating company records.

 This also applies to salaried individuals who are directors of their own personal service company (PSC).

 While this appears restrictive, and we are seeking further clarification on these points from HMRC, there are important points to consider that may enable you to keep income flowing in.